GoogleCloudPlatform/genai-databases-retrieval-app/README.md

    to be interchangeable in order to make it easier to run this on your preferred database.

-### Extension as a service

-While it's often possible to expose similar functionality directly into your application, running your extension service has several benefits:
+Running the retrieval service separately (as opposed to in the app itself) can help address a number of challenges
 1. **Better recall** - LLMs perform better when given smaller, discrete tasks they can use to accomplish larger goals.
 By mapping a specific action to a specify, pre-determined query it significantly improves the LLMs ability to leverage it successfully.
-1. **Better scalability** - Running the extension as a separate service both allows multiple different LLMs to leverage it, as well as allowing it to scale independently.
+1. **Better scalability** - Running the retrieval as a separate service both allows multiple different LLMs to leverage it, as well as allowing it to scale independently.
 It allows allows production best practices such as connection pooling or caching.
 1. **Better security** - LLMs are susceptible to attacks such as "jailbreaking" to circumvent safety measures that are put in place.
-Using an intermediary service allows the application to handle authentication and authorization through more standard and secure channels.
+Using an intermediary service allows the application to handle authentication and authorization through more standard and secure channels (like existing auth web frameworks).

 ## Deploying